-Whilst the average music listener may have no idea who Dave Smith is, or why he’s relevant, anyone in the music-making community should make it a point to read up on the man.
-For over 40 years, Smith has been contributing to the world of music by not only advocating the sounds of synthesizers, but also by pioneering the technology that use today.
-Whether it’s the creation of the first polyphonic synthesizer in the 70′s, or his role in the development of MIDI technology in the 80′s, or his current work at Dave Smith Instruments, the man has continued to give musicians the kind of cutting-edge tools they need to elevate their art to the next level.
-I met up with him at the recent NAMM conference to talk about his work and career.
+For over 40 years, Dave Smith has been contributing to the world of music by pioneering the technology that is now in widespread use, whether through the creation of the first polyphonic synthesizer in the 70′s, or his role in the development of MIDI technology in the 80′s.
+I met up with him at the recent NAMM show to talk about his work at company, Dave Smith Instruments, and career.

 Probably 40, roughly.

-That’s a lot.
+Quite a few then.
 What are some of the newer products that DSI are showcasing this year at NAMM?

-One of our new products is the Prophet 12 module, which is a black module version of the Prophet 12 keyboard that we released 6 months ago.
+One of our new products is the Prophet 12 module, which is a black module version of the Prophet 12 keyboard that we released six months ago.

 Having been credited with making the first soft synth in the 90′s for Intel, how do you compare working with digital versus making analog synths?

-Well, there’s always been analog component to all of DSI instruments.
+Well, there’s always been digital components to all DSI instruments.
 The Prophet 12 is a good example.
 It has digital oscillators with analog filters.
 That’s because the analog oscillators can’t do what we wanted them to do, so we couldn’t use them, which is okay.
 We don’t take sides between analog and digital.
 We’d rather build the kind of instruments that we want.
-But we think analog filter and signal path are important, so we put those in.
+But we think an analog filter and signal path are important, so we put those in.

-I don’t really count the soft synths I made in the 90′s as being instruments.
+I don’t really count the soft synths I made in the 90s as being instruments.
 The problem with software is that if you don’t keep rebuilding it every year, they don’t work.
-So that synth might have worked in the mid-90′s, but it won’t today unless you have a computer from that period.
+So that synth might have worked in the mid-90s, but it won’ workt today unless you have a computer from that period.
 So I went back to building musical instruments that will still work in 35 years like acoustic ones do.

-You did a joint interview with Roger Linn last year, and he had commented that digital synths would require significantly more processing power to produce sounds close to their analog counterparts.
-Do you think that if the processing power were enough, it might be possible to make a digital synthesizer that could match an analog one?
+You did a joint interview with Roger Linn last year, and he had commented that digital synths would require significantly more processing power to produce sounds close to analog ones .
+Do you think that with sufficient processing power, it’s possible to make a digital synthesizer that could match an analog one?

 Do you think that there might still be some unexplored avenues with regards to bridging the gap between digital and analog?
 Arturia have made some pretty well-received emulations.

 Yeah, that’s true.
 The great thing about digital domain is that the products are cheap.
 That’s the main reason why people build it.
 It’s good that the technology is out there, because it gives people a place to start.
 It’s also great for synth manufacturers like me, because kids can start off with the software and learn how synthesis works.
-Then when they play the real thing, they say “Oh I get it now“.
-Sure, the money thing is a drag, but if a synth has 12 analog voices, it’s going to be expensive.
+Then when they play the real thing, they say, “Oh I get it now “.
+Sure, the money thing is a drag, but if a synth has twelve analog voices, it’s going to be expensive.
 I can’t do much about that.
 But even those synths are selling really well for us because people appreciate the sound.

-Given how more people are looking to make music in today’s age, to what extent have you been able to scale the cost of making your analog synthesizer to make it affordable?
+Given how more people are getting into music-making these days, to what extent have you been able to scale the cost of making your analog synthesizer to make it affordable?

 If you were to compare a Prophet 5 to a Prophet 12, the latter has more voices.
-The number of features on a 12 is multiplied significantly in comparison.
+The number of features on a P12 is multiplied significantly in comparison.
 A Prophet 5 cost $4500 in 1978, which is probably more than $20,000 in today’s currency.
 You used to be able to buy a car for less money than a Prophet 5.
 Yet, our Prophet 12 only costs $3000.
 So clearly, we’ve learned a lot about how to scale down and make affordable analog synths in comparison to the old days, even with the same filters.
-You could buy a 4-voice analog keyboard for $1300.
+Today you can buy a four-voice analog keyboard for $1300.
 That was unheard of a few years ago.